Birmingham Medical Malpractice Attorney

 Farris, Riley & Pitt, LLP has experience handling a wide variety of medical malpractice claims, including but not limited to:

-- Misdiagnosis or Failure to Diagnose — A misdiagnosis involves an incorrect diagnosis, a missed diagnosis, or a delayed diagnosis.
+A misdiagnosis involves an incorrect diagnosis, a missed diagnosis, or a delayed diagnosis.
 A doctor could diagnose one condition correctly but misdiagnose or completely miss another.
-Failure to diagnose claims is usually based on a physician violating the standard of care either by not diagnosing or misdiagnosing a condition.
+Failure to diagnose claims results from physicians violating the standard of care by not diagnosing or misdiagnosing a condition.

-- Improper Treatment – Sometimes doctors are fallible.
-If your physician prescribed treatment that was outdated or improper for your condition, you may have had medical complications as a result.
+Sometimes doctors are fallible.
+If your physician prescribed outdated or improper treatment for your condition, you may have experienced medical complications as a consequence.

-- Surgical Errors — In some cases, even highly skilled professionals commit critical mistakes during surgery that cause a number of complications for victims.
+In certain instances, even skilled professionals make critical surgical errors leading to numerous complications for patients.
 In other cases, people may undergo unnecessary surgeries.

-- Misreading or Ignoring Test Results — Physicians are usually provided with a wealth of medical information, including X-rays, MRIs, and computed tomography (both CT and CAT) scans, among many others.
-If certain signs on these types of reports are not properly interpreted or simply disregarded, it can be the basis for a medical malpractice claim.
+Physicians are usually provided with a wealth of medical information, including X-rays, MRIs, and computed tomography (both CT and CAT) scans, among many others.
+Not accurately interpreting or disregarding signs in such reports can form the basis for a medical malpractice claim.

 Any one of a number of parties could be liable in a medical malpractice action.